 Interior Inspection

 After the thorough exterior inspection, then comes the time for the interior inspection.
-A certified home inspector will do a detailed check of the interior covering every part of the house from the top of rooms to cupboards below the sink.
+A professional home inspector will do a detailed check of the interior covering every part of the house from the top of rooms to cupboards below the sink.

 Plumbing